tranvanphy/vpsscript/README.md

-## Welcome to GitHub Pages
+## Welcome to VPS Script

-You can use the [editor on GitHub](https://github.com/tranvanphy/vpsscript/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+you can using this script to install to you vps and manager all website in vps

-### Markdown
+### Install

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for